Honey Garlic Oxymel (Fermented Garlic in Honey & Vinegar)

 Ingredients

-• – 250 grams raw apple cider vinegar, unpasteurized, with the mother (about 1 cup)
+• 120 g raw apple cider vinegar (6% acidity), unpasteurized, with the mother

 Instructions